A polyhedral characterization of quasi-ordinary singularities: The invariant and the main theorem

 \section{The invariant and the main theorem}

-Using the polyhedron introduced in the previous section we can now give the construction of our invariant.
+We can now give the construction of our invariant.
 The main result which we also state in this section is that the invariant detects whether a given irreducible hypersurface singularity is \qo or not.
 But first, we need some simple techniques.

 Consider the ring